 As part of the application for NCC certification, students can take either the National Counselor Examination for Licensure and Certification (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).
 The application fee is $335.
-Students will also pay a $25 site fee.

 The NCE is a 200-item computer-based, multiple-choice examination designed to assess knowledge, skills and abilities determined to be important for providing effective counseling services.
 The National Certified Counselor certification is a national certification, not a state license.
 A state license must be obtain separately in order to do private practice counseling.

 Application and Information Documents

 Degree-seeking counseling students must meet the following requirements in order to apply for the NCE: